refinedev/refine/documentation/docs/api-references/hooks/field/useSelect.md

 });
 ```

 It allows us to add some filters while fetching the data.
-For example, if you want to list only active records.
+For example, if you want to list only the active records.

 ### `sort`